AutoGen

 The Lead Architect will review all solutions and provide a final proposal.

 Multi-agentic conversation is supported only with GPT-4.1, GPT-4o, GPT-4o mini, o3, o3-mini and o1 models.
-Single-agentic conversation is supported with GPT-4.1, GPT-4o, GPT-4o mini, o3, o3-mini, o1, Jais 30B, Llama 3.3 70B, Llama 3 70B, Mistral 7B, and Mixtral 8x7B models.
+Single-agentic conversation is supported with GPT-4.1, GPT-4o, GPT-4o mini, o3, o3-mini, o1, Jais 30B, Cohere Command R, Claude Sonnet 4, Llama 3.3 70B, Llama 3 70B, Mistral 7B, and Mixtral 8x7B models.

 Set Up the Environment